Laddville, California

 Laddville (or "Laddsville") is a former settlement in the western Livermore Valley of Alameda County, California.

 It was located east of the settlement which eventually became Livermore.

 History

-A hotel was started in 1855 by Alphonso Ladd, and the community that grew up surrounding the hotel became Laddville.
+Alphonso Ladd settled in the Sunol Valley in 1850.
+After preempting some land he established a hotel in 1855, and the community that grew up surrounding the hotel became Laddville.
+A saloon was opened, and then in 1865 a store followed.
+Both a private school and, subsequently, a public school were opened in 1866.
+In 1868, a general store, restaurant, and livery stable were established.
+After 1868, Laddsville grew quickly.

+Ladd's original hotel had burned down in 1867.
 When the railroad was built through the Livermore Valley in August 1869, the station was placed west of Laddville near the nascent Livermore.
-Through growth the city limits of Livermore came to extend over the site of Laddville.
+Laddsville was almost entirely destroyed by a fire in 1871, and the businesses within were merged into Livermore, whose city limits later grew to include its former location.